kodexa-ai/kodexa/docs/index.md

-# example docs
+# Kodexa

-This is a basic example of documentation.
+This library supports working with Kodexa both as a Document and also the platform.